 You want to maximize your cannabis yield when it comes to the amount of your harvest as well as its potency, appearance, and flavor profile.
 If you’re growing for THC content, aim high.
 The market craves a potency that hovers around the 30% mark.
 Cannabis with a potency that falls below 22% can be a tough sell.

 Since gardeners began breeding roses for appearance, many varieties have lost their precious scent.
 As a cannabis grower, you need to make sure you don’t sacrifice any favorable flower qualities, like aroma, for the sake of a bigger yield.
 Besides, when it comes to cannabis, the stronger the smell, the more potent the potion.

 Our garden management services can help you increase the production, quality, and efficiency of your cannabis business.
-To learn more, contact us at Higher Yields Cannabis Consulting and schedule a free consultation.
+To learn more, contact us at Higher Yields Cannabis Consulting and schedule a consultation.